rkroma1/WebProject/README.md

 # WebProject
-Project to create a web Application with HTML, CSS, and JavaScript
+Project to Fitness Page web application with HTML, CSS, and JavaScript